 Price – How much will the Apple Watch 6 cost?

-The starting price for the Apple Watch 5 was £399, and we expect that the Apple Watch 6 will come with a similar price tag attached.
-Of course, this price does vary significantly depending on which strap you choose to complement your new timepiece; certain designer options from brands such as Hermès sell for as much as £1,399.
+The Apple Watch 5 currently has a starting price of £399, and we see no reason why the Apple Watch 6 won’t cost a similar amount once it is launch.
+Of course, the final price will vary significantly depending on which strap you select to show off your timepiece; some designer options from esteemed brands like Hermès even sell for up to £1,399.